RTEMS/rtems-docs/c-user/glossary.rst

         This term is an acronym for :term:`First In First Out`.

     First In First Out
         A discipline for manipulating entries in a data structure.
+See also :term:`Last In First Out`.

     floating point coprocessor
         A component used in computer systems to enhance performance in